MesutCinar/homelab/README.md

 Therefore the series starts by creating a simple core to have something visible and still useful very fast.

-1.)
-Setting up your homelab core
+## Setting up your homelab core - part 1 - dozzle

 In the core we will setup the named network "homelab-net" that we will use for the homelab and a very useful lightweight application named Dozzle to have a